wouterpeere/GHEtool/paper.md

 # Statement of need

-The building sector uses 36 % of global energy and is responsible for 39 % of energy-related CO2 emissions when upstream power generation is included, with more than half of this energy used by space heating, space cooling and water heating [@IEA].
+The building sector uses 36 % of global energy and is responsible for 39 % of energy-related CO<sub>2</sub> emissions when upstream power generation is included, with more than half of this energy used by space heating, space cooling and water heating [@IEA].
 In order to reach the climate goals in 2050, as set by the European Green Deal, the building sector should decarbonise [@greenDeal].
 One of the promising ways to achieve this goal is by using shallow geothermal energy, thereby storing heat/cold in borefields, enabling seasonal thermal energy storage.
 Therefore, much interest exists from academia and practitioners in this field.

-One of the main challenges in this domain is to size a borefield, which is critical since borefields have a very high investment cost, so we want them to be as small as possible to increase their (economic) feasibility.
+One of the main challenges in this domain is to size a borefield, which is critical since borefields have a very high investment cost, so we want them to be as small as possible to increase their (economic) feasibility [@investmentcost].
-In all research related to optimising borefield loads, studying sensitivity on borefield configurations, and integrating seasonal thermal energy storage in fifth-generation district heating etc. borefield sizing plays a central role.
+In all research related to optimising borefield loads [@loads], studying sensitivity on borefield configurations [@sensitivity], and integrating seasonal thermal energy storage in (fifth-generation) district heating [@districtHeating] etc. borefield sizing plays a central role.

 GHEtool is a Python package with a graphical counterpart centred around borefield sizing and the evaluation of temperature evolution.